Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Methodology

 \subsection{Cross-contextual analysis}

-In many applications, a collection of $n$ time series has additional structure.
+In many applications (including that of this paper), a collection of $n$ time series has additional structure.
 Each individual series $X^{(i)}$ contains numerical data one can compare with each other, but there may also exist contextual data among the indices $i$.
-For instance, in our specific analysis to follow, $X^{(i)}$ is a time series of measurements taken at a particular measuring station; the relationships between these stations, such as their physical distance, influences the data.
-It is of interest to analyse not just the collection of time series, but their relationship with physical distance of these measuring stations, or other cross-contextual data.
+For instance, in our specific analysis in the next section, $X^{(i)}$ is a time series of measurements taken at a particular measuring station; the relationships between these stations, such as their physical distance, influences the data.
+It is of interest to analyze not just the collection of time series, but their relationship with physical distance of these measuring stations, or other cross-contextual data.
 We introduce a general framework for cross-contextual distance analysis.
 Let $G$ be a distance matrix that codifies relationships between the sources of the data, $i=1,...,n.$ As above, we can associate an affinity matrix $A^G$ to these distances.
 Then, define \emph{consistency matrices}

 These matrices measure the consistency between the affinity measured by our $d_p$ measures on time series, and a cross-contextual distance matrix $G$.